metalandcoffee/metalcoffeebot/README.md

 ### **Getting started**
 After cloning the repository, run `npm install` in the root directory to install all the needed packages defined in `package.json`.

-Create an `.env` file to store your secrets.
+Create an `.env` file to store your  tertersecrets.
 The following environmental variables should be defined in the file:

 | Variable      | Description |
 | ----------- | ----------- |